Puma Smartwatch (by Fossil) full review

 Similar to the Gen 5 would make sense and while the Puma is powered by Qualcomm's Snapdragon Wear 3100 processor, it's limited to 512MB of RAM and 4GB of storage.
 That's pretty normal for a Wear OS smartwatch but we want more.

-As we've found with the Gen 5, the memory in particular make a huge difference in how smoothly everything runs.
-It felt ok during our hands-on time but proper testing is needed here.
+As we've found with the Gen 5, the memory in particular makes a huge difference in how smoothly everything runs.

 You'll use the Puma via its 1.19in screen which uses AMOLED technology and offers a decent 328ppi pixel density.
-This is very similar to most smartwatches and things look really nice on the display.
-We, as usual, are a bit worried about brightness when using it outside wasn’t an issue thanks to a sunlight boost feature.
+This is very similar to most smartwatches and things look really nice on the display; using it outside wasn’t an issue thanks to a sunlight boost feature.

 You get some decent specs elsewhere such as NFC for Google Pay, GPS for accurate tracking and a heart rate monitor.
-There are also sesors like an accelerometer and altimeter.
+There are also sensors like an accelerometer and altimeter.

 We like the Puma Smartwatch from Fossil thanks to its lightweight and compact design.
-It's also got the kind of tech that users will want from a sports-focused watch.
+And in theory, it has decent specs and features inside that small chassis.

 Puma Smartwatch (by Fossil): Specs